 The NICD institute reports 21 610 new COVID-19 cases that have been identified in South Africa, which brings the total number of laboratory-confirmed cases to 2 179 297.
 This increase represents a 28% positivity rate.

-As per the National Department of Health, a further 265 COVID-19 related deaths have been reported, bringing total fatalities to 64 138 to date.
+As per the National Department of Health, a further 265 COVID-19-related deaths have been reported, bringing the total fatalities to 64 138 to date.

 13 848 194 tests have been conducted in both the Public and Private sectors as per the table below.